-"Non-Profit Set-Aside" means the tax credits allocated by the state to meet the requirement under I.R.C. § 42(h)(5) to allocate at least 10% of the state housing credit ceiling for any calendar year to projects involving a qualified Non-Profit Organization that undertakes a Non-Profit Project (as such organization is defined under I.R.C. § 42(h)(5)(C)).
+"Non-Profit Set-Aside" means the tax credits allocated by the state to meet the requirement under I.R.C. § 42(h)(5) to allocate at least ten percent (10%) of the state housing credit ceiling for any calendar year to projects involving a qualified Non-Profit Organization that undertakes a Non-Profit Project.